 Now I would be considered that snotty Calgarian.
 If I walked into a restaurant anywhere that served ginger beef, I would also be comparing it to Calgary's ginger beef standards.
 And since I only lived in Lethbridge for 1 year and have lived in Calgary for over 30 years, I'm pretty familiar with Calgary ginger beef.

-I also consider myself a bit of an authority when it comes to the stuff (haha.)
+I also consider myself a bit of an authority when it comes to ginger beef.
 Geez, I only watched the cooks make it a zillion times when I worked at the Mandarin.
 So what's the difference between Calgary ginger beef and Lethbridge ginger beef (or ginger beef from anywhere else) you might be wondering?
 Well, I'd say Calgary ginger beef is sweeter.
 It's the perfect balance of sweet and savory.

-Ginger beef is made up of beef, of course, a batter, and a sauce, with veggies.
+Ginger beef is made up of beef, a batter, and a sauce, with veggies.
 For this recipe, you'll need the following:

 Beef: